 Interested instead in creating a new open textbook?
 See UNT Open Texts!

-- Jill Harold (Intensive English Language Institute) for IELI 3052
+- Jill Harold (Intensive English Language Institute) for IELI 2042 and 3052

 - Krista Hines (Mathematics) for MATH 1351